 Everybody has their reasons for communicating on the Web, from a tight schedule to a portable lifestyle to an introverted personality.
-Among the biggest
+Among

 But as long as you view your writing as art and your self-promotion efforts as the furthest thing from art, your chances of ramping up a successful 21st-century writing career are going to remain slim to none.

 These days, there’s an art to writing and an art to self-promotion.
 From the moment you start putting words to the page, it’s never too early to start thinking about how you’re going to share them.
 And once you begin to see your writing and promotional efforts as equally artful, something wonderful starts to happen: You find readers.